 Assistant Clinical Research Coordinator Positions

-The Kramer Lab is currently accepting applications for an Assistant Clinical Research Coordinator who will have the opportunity to delve into cutting-edge research on The Active Mind Clinical Trial, as well as contribute to research projects aimed at developing new diagnostic and treatment approaches to Alzheimer’s disease and other related dementias.
-The Active Mind Trial is a multi-site study, with UCSF being one of the 4 sites.
-The assistant CRC will be responsible for maintaining and recruiting for an interventional study examining the effect of cognitive training for individuals with mild cognitive impairment (MCI).
+The Kramer Lab is currently accepting applications for an Assistant Clinical Research Coordinator who will have the opportunity to work on research projects aimed at developing new diagnostic and treatment approaches to Vascular Cognitive Impairment and Dementia (VCID), Alzheimer’s disease, and other related dementias.
+The aCRC will interface with all of the projects his team leads, with more focus on our MarkVCID study.
+They will be responsible for maintaining and building up studies examining the impact of vascular disease and inflammation on brain structure and function in healthy aging and neurodegenerative disease states.

 If you are interested in applying, visit the link below for more information about this position:

-UCSF Active Mind Assistant Clinical Research Coordinator
+UCSF MarkVCID Assistant Clinical Research Coordinator

 Neuropsychology Postdoctoral Fellowships